CSA-OCP-GER/azure-serverless-bootcamp/Module 2 - CosmosDB data/readme.md

     > addProducts: http://localhost:7071/api/addProducts
     > products: http://localhost:7071/api/products

-1. Open Postman to create a document.
+1. If you want to use Postman to check your newly deployed Function in Azure - open Postman to create a document.
     1. Create a `POST` request to `http://localhost:7071/api/addProducts`
     1. Select **Body**, choose **raw** and toggle the type to **JSON (application/json)**
     1. Add the following product: